reactonite/core/README.md

 - Act as a wrapper to NPM
 - Allow importing of already created HTML file components
 - Hot Reloading
-- Support custom scss, styled-components, material icons etc. :smile:
+- Support custom scss, js, css etc. :smile:

 ### Built With